Andrea Cybyk’s abstract acrylic paintings are all about vibrant color and intricate layers.

 Repeating Shapes & Marks

-My work both mirrors and attempts to manage the chaos in my life.
-I’ve learned to set some parameters, restricting myself to certain colors, shapes, or repeating marks to push my work in a direction that ultimately leads to a series of related pieces.
+I tend to set some working parameters, restricting myself to certain colors, shapes, or repeating marks to create a series of related pieces.

 The long, exacting diagonals of juicy pigment in my Color Strand paintings echo the hectic pace of our busy lives.
 Lush and intoxicating, each translucent strand must dry independently before another can cross.
 They create unexpectedly rich moments where they intersect, building mysterious colors, anticipated, but not mixed on my palette.
 These are the sweet spots in life.
 Crisp, deliberate white space serves both as a pathway through the painting and as a resting place from potential overload.
 It’s a very precise chaos.